jinghao/jinghao.github.com/_posts/2009-07-07-if-i-designed-the-stimulus-package.md

 layout: post
 title: If I Designed the Stimulus Package...
 created: 1247024886
-categories: stimulus package economics politics
+tags: stimulus package economics politics
 ---
 It would be: